The far north of Chile shares not only a border with Peru and Bolivia but also a common history derived from the

 The attraction for visitors today in this startling barren landscape is the rich archaeological heritage, there are immense geoglyphs, ancient cave art and excellent museums in and around the coastal towns of Arica and Iquique.

-To the east, this arid landscape of shades of brown and gold gives way to the foothills of the Andes and rises up to become part of the vast altiplano, where magnificent panoramas of snow-topped volcanoes, herds of vicuña grazing among flowers and brightly coloured lakes await.
+To the east, this arid landscape of shades of brown and gold gives way to the foothills of the Andes and rises up to become part of the vast Altiplano, where magnificent panoramas of snow-capped volcanoes, herds of vicuña grazing among flowers and brightly coloured lakes await.

 Lauca National Park is visually stunning, and is on the route for travellers who are taking the road route from La Paz in Bolivia to Chile, via the equally sublime Sajama National Park.